SHoward-Realm/docs-platform-sh/guides/designing-an-architecture-with-multiple-realms.md

 # Designing an Architecture with Multiple Realms

 {% hint style="warning" %}
-Multiple Realm architectures will become less common after the GA release of partial sync which will allow finer grain \(object-level\) permissions.
+Multiple Realm architectures will become less common after the GA release of Query-based sync which will allow finer grain \(object-level\) permissions.
 {% endhint %}

 ## Intro {#intro}